NHSDigital/coyote/README.md

 If you put a `DEPENDS` file in the `.cypkg/my-shiny-package` directory, the tools expect that to declare dependencies on other packages.
 The format is one name per line.
+You can omit this file, and the package will have no dependencies.

 Similarly if you put a `CONFLICTS` file in `.cypkg/my-shiny-package`, `coyote` will refuse to install a package to a repository that has a package listed in this file already installed.
 The format is one name per line.
+You can omit this file, and the package will have no conflicts.

 If you put a `on-install` file in `.cypkg/my-shiny-package` directory, that file will be executed on the target after the package has been